Greece Moments Greece Moments

 Steno Beach

 One of the most popular beaches of Astypalea is located at the narrowest point (Greek “steno” for isthmus), where the two butterfly wings meet.
-A canteen in the western part and a beach club in the eastern part provide for the physical well-being.
+A canteen in the western part and a beach club in the eastern part take care of the physical well-being.

 Steno Beach Astypalea Griechenland